puppetlabs/puppet-docs/source/puppet/6.7/http_api/http_api_index.md

 All configuration endpoints are prefixed with `/puppet`, while all CA endpoints are prefixed with `/puppet-ca`.
-All endpoints are explicitly versioned: the prefix is always immediately followed by a string like `/v3` (a directory separator, the letter `v`, and the version number of the API).
+All endpoints are explicitly versioned: the prefix is always immediately followed by a string such as `/v3` (a directory separator, the letter `v`, and the version number of the API).

 ### Authorization